 Students will be able to learn basic techniques and theory skills which assist in the learning.
 They will be able to learn a range of pieces some of which I will choose and some of which they can choose.
 If the student comes to me with a specific agenda I will follow that as best as possible.
 If they don't come with an agenda I'll make one up and approve it before hand.Show More Show Less

 Teaches: Males aged 4 to 15

 Females aged 4 to 20

-My whole family has generally been musical so it's something that's always been apart of my life and having started out so young myself I know how to approach young students.
-People will say that I've got a bubbly personality, I've always got a smile on my face and am optimistic.
+My whole family has generally been musical so it's something that's always been apart of my life.
+Having started out so young myself, I know how to approach young students.
+People say that I've got a bubbly personality, am optimistic and I've always got a smile on my face.
 I am also quite a perfectionist but know that it can take time to do so.
-I'm also a professional diver, yes like in the Olympics, although I haven't quite made it to that stage yet.
+Furthermore, I'm a professional diver, yes like in the Olympics, although I haven't quite made it to that stage yet.

-In terms of teaching styles I believe that slow and steady is the way to go, take a little longer over some basics which truely does make things easier later.
+In terms of teaching styles I believe that slow and steady is the way to go.
+Take a little longer over some basics which truly does make things easier later.
 I do however also believe that every student is different, they have different needs and different teaching methods work on different people.
-Thanks
+Thanks.